gulfidanozturk/react-stockapp/README.md

 The application allows users to manage products and categories in the stock.
 Users can perform the following actions:

 Login and register as a new user.
-View a list of products and categories.
+View a list of products, categories, firms, sales, brands.
-Add, edit, and delete products and categories.
+Add, edit, and delete products, categories, firms, sales, brands.
 Logout from the application.

 ## Technologies Used